vpetersson/transparency-exchange-api/discovery/readme.md

 ## From product identifier to API endpoint

 TEA Discovery is the connection between a product identifier and the API endpoint.
-A "product" is something that the customer aquires or downloads.
+A "product" is something that the customer acquires or downloads.
 It can be a bundle of many digital devices or software applications.
 A "product" normally also has an entry in a large corporation's asset inventory system.